erik-404err/snapdrop-tray/README.md

 ## Known issues:
-- When sending a File via the Tray Icon, the application holds for a few seconds, making the Filesharing prosess slower.
 - When sending Text messages via the Tray Icon on Linux, the Inputbox has black corners.
 This is caused by electron not supporting transparent background on linux (yet).
-- When reloading the application, the old device is still found in Snapdrop
-- The Window isnt in the perfect positioning for everybody.
-This can be fixed by (somehow) getting the screenresulution of the client
+- The Window isn't in the perfect positioning for everybody.
+This can be fixed by somehow getting the position of the Tray Icon (bottom right, top left, ...)

 ## Add in the Future
-- an 'lauch on startup' option
 - dynamic resizing of the textarea in TextInput.html
+- feel free to suggest something ...